diambra/docs/content/gettingStarted/_index.en.md

   TASKKILL /IM vcxsrv.exe /F
 ```

-where `VOLUME`, `ROMSPATH`, `ENVDISPLAYIP`, `XSRVPATH` and `CMDTOEXEC` are are built by the launcher using arguments passed to the script by the user, and the launch command is composed by the following parts:
+Where `VOLUME`, `ROMSPATH`, `ENVDISPLAYIP`, `XSRVPATH` and `CMDTOEXEC` are are built by the launcher using arguments passed to the script by the user, and the launch command is composed by the following parts:

 - `START /B CMD /C CALL "!XSRVPATH!" -noprimary -nowgl -ac -displayfd 664 -screen 0 400x300@1`: running in background (`/B`) the `vcxsrv.exe` virtual X server with all its standard options, specifying in particular the viewport resolution (`-screen 0 400x300@1`)
 - `docker run -it --rm --privileged -e DISPLAY="!ENVDISPLAYIP!:0.0"`: running the docker image in interactive mode (`-it`), removing the container once exited (`--rm`), granting a given level of permissions (`--privileged`), and setting the environment variable for the remote display (` -e DISPLAY="!ENVDISPLAYIP!:0.0"`)